StuLast/demo-graphql-apollo-basic-setup/README.md

 ##  About the scripts and config

 I've made an effort to extract as much of the config out of the package.json file as possible.  nodemon.json contains the config on how Nodemon should work.
 Likewise, .bablerc contains the small amount of code needed to get Babel working.
 This leaves the script definition in package.json clean and easy to understand.

+## Problems and Feedback

+If you encounter any issues or have suggestions for how this demo scaffold should work, feel free to add an issue via Github.